-Three Artist led ensembles, THANK YOU ROSEKIND, DREAM ZOO, and LITTLE BAND OF SAILORS will perform a one-night showcase of experimental music at the Marginal Utility Gallery.
+Three Artist led ensembles, drugs THANK YOU ROSEKIND, DREAM ZOO, and LITTLE BAND OF SAILORS will perform a one-night showcase of experimental music at the Marginal Utility Gallery.

 Thank you Rosekind, In 2009, artist and musician Michael Bauer dreamed up a musical project based around the idea of gratitude, a concept that lead to the creation of the dreamy electro-pop group Thank You Rosekind, named, in part, for his mother.
 In an age where the musical spectrum ranges radically between overblown party anthems and lyrics bogged down by ennui, TYR's heavily layered and melodic music is infused with a rare, non-eye roll inducing enthusiasm you can dance to.
 Since adding vocalist Joel Chartkoff, TYR continues to thrive off of Bauer's thoughtful, and occasionally off-beat, ideals about art and music.